BlinkTagInc/node-gtfs/README.md

 #### getServiceAlerts(query, fields, sortBy, options)

 Returns an array of GTFS Realtime service alerts that match query parameters.
-Each alert includes a nested `informed_entities` array containing all related informed entities (stops, routes, trips) that the alert applies to.
+Each alert includes a nested `informed_entities` array containing all related informed entities (agencies, stops, routes, trips) that the alert applies to.
 Note that this does not refresh the data from GTFS-Realtime feeds, it only fetches what is stored in the database.
 In order to fetch the latest service alerts from GTFS-Realtime feeds and store in your database, use the [GTFS-Realtime update script or function](#gtfsrealtime-update-script).

 [More details on Service Alerts](https://gtfs.org/realtime/feed-entities/service-alerts/)

-Each alert has an `informed_entities` array containing all stops, routes, and trips the alert applies to.
+Each alert has an `informed_entities` array containing all agencies, stops, routes, and trips the alert applies to.
 The `active_period` field is a JSON-serialised array of `{start, end}` Unix timestamp objects representing when the alert is active.
 The convenience fields `start_time` and `end_time` contain the start and end of the first active period (or `null` if none is set).

 ```js
 import { getServiceAlerts } from 'gtfs';